 If you are looking for the Port Congestion of a specific Port, you can use the quick search bar and search for its name.

 If you wish to filter the Port Congestion by other parameters, you can click on the Add Filter button so that a drop-down menu appears.
 There, you can choose the Filter, then select as many options from the Filter as you wish.
-In order to apply the filter, you will need to click on the ADD FILTER button.
+In order to apply the filter, you will need to click on the Update button.
 You can combine Filters by completing the same process.

 After adding your Filters, the results will be listed.
 By default, a number of the most popular results will appear.
 You can hold and drag any of the result columns to re-position and sort them how you want.